Ara Malikian

 Ara Malikian (born 1968) is a Lebanese-born violinist of Armenian descent.
 He was educated in Germany and was later based in Spain.
 He has a wide repertoire and includes music from many cultures.
 He has played in over 40 countries and has won numerous prizes in international competitions.
 Malikian has recorded nearly 30 albums over a period of 25 years.

 Biography

 Malikian was born on September 14, 1968 in Beirut, Lebanon, to an Armenian family.
 His father was a violinist.
 He started playing the violin at a young age, encouraged by his father, who had performed with established Lebanese singer Fairuz, and Ara gave his first concert at the age of 12.

-When Malikian was 14, he was invited to study at Hochschule für Musik und Theater Hannover in Hannover, Germany.
-He was the youngest student to be admitted to this school.
-He continued his studies at the Guildhall School of Music & Drama in London, receiving lessons from professors; Ruggiero Ricci, Ivry Gitlis, Herman Krebbers, and members of the Alban Berg Quartet.

-Malikian has assimilated the music of other cultures, such as those of the Middle East (Arab and Jewish), Central Europe (gypsy and Klezmer), Argentina (tango), and Spain (flamenco).
-In addition to his wide-ranging repertoire, he has premiered pieces from modern composers like Franco Danatoni, Malcolm Lipkin, Luciano Chailly, Ladislav Kupkovic, Loris Tjeknavorian, Lawrence Roman and Yervand Yernakian.

 He has also performed solo violin recitals, with programs featuring complete cycles of the "24 Caprices" of Paganini, the "Six Sonatas" of Eugène Ysaÿe, and the "Sonatas and Partitas" of J.S.
 Bach.